srycyk/visitor/README.md

 in a model to be queried with the same search string.
 It is in *app/models/concerns/search_fields.rb*, and used in the *Tag* and *Bookmark* classes.

+The *Tag* class may be of use if you happen to need tree-like tagging, but this is uncommon.
+It uses recursion heavily, as it's the most elegant way of processing b-trees.